How do you hunt a property you’ve never seen before? Modern scouting apps can give you a good head start

 J.H.: This stand location monitors two fields and has good access.
 If it doesn’t produce, I might shift closer to that camera next to it.

 J.H.: I expect deer to come out somewhere along the corner of that field.
 Circle in and hunt with a good wind.
 Then, push closer to where the bulk of deer travel persists.
 During the rut, I’d likely shift the stand to where the camera is located.

 4. Marsh Madness

 J.H.: This is a dream spot.
 It appears that several different habitat types (hardwoods, cedars and marsh) meet in one location.
 That seems to be some really thick, nasty growth, probably full of bedding cover.
 I’m betting a buck beds on those timbered points that jut out into the marsh.
-If so, it could head southwest to feed in the fields, or north or south to slurp up acorns.

 5. The Peninsula

 J.H.: Deer feel protected with water on three sides, and I’ve watched some big deer walk out of peninsulas.
 I might consider hunting the mouth of it.

 6. The Oxbow